 If you are a gardener and have not yet studied the potager garden style (pronounced: puh ta zhay), I invite you to walk with me a minute.

 It is a garden where the beauty inspires you, and one designed to be close to the kitchen to bring vegetables for the cooking pot!

-Combining both edible and flowering plants, a potager is purposeful and utilitarian as seen in delightful kitchen beds of England, but designed with aesthetic beauty in mind (inspired by lovely compositions of French gardens).
+Combining both edible and flowering plants, a potager is purposeful and utilitarian as seen in delightful kitchen beds of Europe, but designed with aesthetic beauty in mind (inspired by lovely compositions of French gardens).

 “A traditional French kitchen garden ~ potager ~ mingles vegetables, fruits, flowers, and herbs to make the function of providing food for the table aesthetically pleasing.
 An urban potager uses every inch of available space, growing edibles and ornamentals on balconies, patios, porches and rooftops.” ~Cynthia Brown, the Smithsonian Gardens’ Education Specialist